 Please call 1-800-371-8359 option 5 to request a price estimate.

 Note that the actual amount of your out-of-pocket costs for UPMC services included in the estimate may be greater or less than the estimate provided to you via the UPMC Price Estimator team for such services or procedures.

 If you have insurance that is not contracted with UPMC, please contact your insurance company for more information on out-of-network benefits.
 You can also contact the UPMC Price Estimator team for an estimate of out-of-pocket costs as well.

 No – standard charges do not reflect your out-of-pocket cost for nearly all hospital clinical services and visit types.

 For patients who have no insurance, there are multiple options for providing help for paying your health care costs.
 Please see UPMC’s Financial Services web page for more information on financial assistance, screening for medical assistance, and payment plans.

-Pursuant to the 2020 Hospital Outpatient Prospective Payment System (OPPS) rule issued by Centers for Medicare and Medicaid Services (CMS), UPMC St. Margaret is providing online access to a Machine-Readable file of Items and Services in JSON format.
+Pursuant to the 2020 Hospital Outpatient Prospective Payment System (OPPS) rule issued by Centers for Medicare and Medicaid Services (CMS), UPMC St. Margaret is providing online access to a Machine-Readable file of Items & Services in CSV format.
 “Machine-readable” means that the data file can be easily processed by a computer.
-The JSON format is one of the file formats approved by CMS, and is a frequently used, standardized file format for data exchange.
 Consistent with these regulations issued by CMS, this file will be updated at least annually.